Charles de Freycinet: Early years

-Freycinet was born at Foix (Ariège) of a Protestant family and was the nephew of Louis de Freycinet, a French navigator.
+Freycinet was born at Foix (Ariège) of a Protestant family and was the nephew of Louis de Freycinet, a French navigator and the grandson of Élisabeth-Antoinette-Catherine Armand, a French pastellist.
 Charles Freycinet was educated at the École Polytechnique.
 He entered government service as a mining engineer (see X-Mines).
 In 1858 he was appointed traffic manager to the Compagnie de chemins de fer du Midi, a post in which he showed a remarkable talent for organization, and in 1862 returned to the engineering service, attaining in 1886 the rank of inspector-general.
 He was sent on several special scientific missions, including one to the United Kingdom, on which he wrote Mémoire sur le travail des femmes et des enfants dans les manufactures de l'Angleterre (1867).

-Government service

 Franco-Prussian War

-In July 1870 the Franco-Prussian War started which led to the fall of the Second French Empire of Napoleon III.
+In July 1870 the Franco-Prussian War started, which led to the fall of the Second French Empire of Napoleon III.
 On the establishment of the Third Republic in September 1870, he offered his services to Léon Gambetta, was appointed prefect of the department of Tarn-et-Garonne, and in October became chief of the military cabinet.
 It was mainly Freycinet's powers of organization which enabled Gambetta to raise army after army to oppose the invading Germans.
-He revealed himself to be a competent strategist, but the policy of dictating operations to the generals in the field was not attended with happy results.
+He revealed himself to be a competent strategist, but the policy of dictating operations to the generals in the field was not accompanied by happy results.
 The friction between him and General d'Aurelle de Paladines resulted in the loss of the advantage temporarily gained at Coulmiers and Orléans, and he was responsible for the campaign in the east, which ended in the destruction of the Armée de l'Est of Charles Denis Bourbaki.